EulerAegisVault/EulerSwapSubmission/README.md

 This project introduces a sophisticated, autonomous asset management system designed to integrate seamlessly with the EulerSwap ecosystem.
 We have built an AI-powered agent that acts as an on-chain portfolio manager, leveraging machine learning for real-time risk assessment.
 Our system automates the complex process of liquidity provision and yield farming, creating a "set-and-forget" solution for maximizing returns from EulerSwap's unique architecture.

-This submission aligns with the **Advanced Builds** category, specifically addressing "Pooled EulerSwap Instances" and pioneering a novel approach to "Risk Management Tools."

 ---

 ## Table of Contents